ClaudiuGeorgiu/PlaystoreDownloader/README.md

 ## Usage

 Everything was tested and works on Ubuntu 16.04, so the following instructions refer to this operating system.
-It should work in other systems as well, provided there is a working Python 3 installation, which is the only requirement for this project.
+It should work on other systems as well, provided there is a working Python 3 installation, which is the only requirement for this project.
 The first thing to do is to get a local copy of this repository, so open up a terminal in the directory where you want to save the project and clone the repository:

 ```Shell
 $ git clone https://github.com/ClaudiuGeorgiu/PlaystoreDownloader.git